davidleechen/rails-demo/README.md

 # Rails Starter
-This repo aims to provide a fast way to spin up Rails application development environments.
+This repo aims to provide a demonstration of a fast way to spin up Rails application development environments.
 It is meant to provide the fastest, easiest way to get a new application ready to go on Rails 6.0 with the least amount of time spent configuring a local development environment - for that, Docker containers used.